seshing/OpenFACADES/README.md

 ```

 ## Acknowledgement
 We acknowledge the contributors of OpenStreetMap, Mapillary and other platforms for providing valuable open data resources and code that support street-level imagery research and applications.
+This project is also built with reference to the code of the following projects: [InternVL](https://github.com/OpenGVLab/InternVL), [ZenSVI](https://github.com/koito19960406/ZenSVI), [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [Equirec2Perspec](https://github.com/fuenwang/Equirec2Perspec).
+Thanks for their awesome work!